-However, the station attracted controversy due to the station's links to the PLA through CLTC.153 Others objected to legal exemptions given to the station and other restrictions.
-Entry to the facility is also controlled by Chinese personnel.154 Chinese employees at the station work under Chinese labor law, not Argentina's, and Argentina's space agency, Comisión Nacional de Actividades Espaciales (CONAE), only has access to the station 10 percent of the time.155
+However, the station attracted controversy due to the station's links to the PLA through CLTC.148 Others objected to legal exemptions given to the station and other restrictions.
+Entry to the facility is also reportedly controlled by Chinese personnel.149 Chinese employees at the station work under Chinese labor law, not Argentina's, and Argentina's space agency, Comisión Nacional de Actividades Espaciales (CONAE), only have access to the station 10 percent of the time.150 assumed office later in 2015, requested an annex to the agreement prohibiting military use of the station.

-While the station's stated purpose is to "promote activities such as interplanetary exploration, astronomic observation and to follow and control orbiting satellites and data acquisition," President Macri, who assumed office later in 2015, requested an annex to the agreement prohibiting military use of the station.
+While the station's stated purpose is to "promote activities such as interplanetary exploration, astronomic observation and to follow and control orbiting satellites and data acquisition," President Macri, who